Actual GunBroker scams: With and without GunTab

 Scammer.
 Took my money and gunbroker will not reimburse me.
 Stay away!

 Tasinator is referring to the GunBroker Buyer's Protection Program, which "will cover up to $500.00 on an item" after you pay a $100 deductible.
-But obviously that's only true if GunBroker decides to help you.
-They decided not to help Tasinator.
-The poor guy got screwed.
+But that is subject to GunBroker's review and approval.
+Apparently GunBroker decided Tasinator did not qualify for protection.
+So Tasinator lost his entire $612 to this blatant scammer.

 Buyer #2: with GunTab

-A buyer named Martyemiller won the auction for a Beretta shotgun.
-He paid through GunTab.
-Although the seller provided a real tracking code for a shipment in transit, GunTab detected that the transaction was likely fraudulent.
+A buyer named Martyemiller won the auction for a Beretta shotgun for $2.700.
+He paid the scammer through GunTab.
+Although the scammer provided a real tracking code for a shipment in transit, GunTab detected the transaction was likely fraudulent.
 Because GunTab is escrow, the buyer's funds remained safe.

-After confirming the tracking code was falsified, GunTab refunded the buyer's payment and suspended the fraudster's GunTab account.
-The buyer shared this message with us:
+After confirming the tracking code was falsified, GunTab refunded the buyer's full payment of $2,700 and suspended the fraudster's GunTab account.
+The buyer lost nothing because he was fully protected.
+He shared this message with us:

 Thanks again for all your help....you were amazing.
 I will be using you guys for all my future online or remote gun purchases.